Sam-Vizcaino-Vickers/hyprdots/README.md

 | <kbd>Super</kbd> + <kbd>Ctrl</kbd> + <kbd>H</kbd> | Move between grouped windows backward |
 | <kbd>Super</kbd> + <kbd>Ctrl</kbd> + <kbd>L</kbd> | Move between grouped windows forward |

+# How to Open Config file

+use `nano .config/hypr/`
+then go to `keybindings.conf`
+then add `$discord = webcord` under `Assign Apps` then assign an `application shortcut` and copy and paste one of the application shortcuts and change it for discord. then press `Ctrl + x` to exit

 </div>

 <div align="right">